Stake Super SMSF Review: How it compares with a full service provider

 SMSF Setup Considerations

-1. Through a full service accountant who sets up and manage's their fund admin
+1. Through a full service accountant and financial planner who sets up and manage's their fund admin

 2. Through an online SMSF specialist provider, who are usually lower in costs but require more self-service type of offerings